krishnanlab/txt2onto/README.md

 Use at your own risk. warnings.warn()
 ```

-We recommend using the stated versions of the libraries in `requirements.txt` to avoid any potential issues, however, in our testing with newer versions of scikit-learn, we have encountered no problems.
+In our testing with newer versions of scikit-learn, we have encountered no problems.
+If a problem does arise, please post a git issue and we will work to resolve it.

 ## Usage